Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: The BIOCARD and ADNI study

 The ADNI study is a multi-center observational study initiated in 2003.
-The ADNI study recruited participants across the spectrum of AD from the categories of CN, MCI, and AD, defined based on memory criteria, the Mini-Mental State Examination (MMSE), and CDR score.
-We include in our analyses 2115 participants that were CN at baseline and followed for an average of 3.6 years (range: 0-15 years).
-Subjects were evaluated at 6 to 12 month intervals for 2 to 3 years, depending on the clinical diagnosis at baseline.
-Clinical, imaging, genetic, and biospecimen data were collected.
-To make analysis results and interpretations comparable between the BIOCARD and ADNI data, our analysis focus on the subset of ADNI participants that were CN at baseline.
+The ADNI study recruited participants across the spectrum of cognitive impairment from the categories of CN, MCI, and dementia, defined based on memory criteria, the Mini-Mental State Examination (MMSE), and CDR score.
+Participants were evaluated at 6 or 12-month intervals for 2 to 3 years, depending on the clinical diagnosis at baseline, and have ongoing annual follow-ups for clinical, imaging, genetic, and biospecimen data collection for up to 16 years.
+To make analysis results and interpretations more comparable between the BIOCARD and ADNI data, we focus on participants that were CN at baseline.
+Our analyses include 2115 participants that were CN at baseline with at least one biomarker measurement.
+The average follow-up time for this cohort is 3.6 years (range: 0–15 years).